NiMlr/High-Dim-ES-RL/README.rst

 Challenges in High-dimensional Reinforcement Learning with Evolution Strategies
 ===============================================================================

-In the following we will provide a quick introducion to working with the code featured in our paper_ on the "Challenges in High-dimensional Reinforcement Learning with Evolution Strategies".
+In the following we will provide a quick introduction to working with the code featured in our paper_ on the "Challenges in High-dimensional Reinforcement Learning with Evolution Strategies".